parodos-dev/parodos/workflow-examples/README.md

 If you find yourself creating over complex Tasks and WorkFlow, you are not using Parodos for its intended use case.
 Parodos is intended to tie together existing logic and tools.
-Tasks and WorkFlows should be posting messages on queues, calling APIs and other light weight integrations.
+Tasks and WorkFlows should be posting messages on queues, calling APIs and other lightweight integrations.